 Definition: Horizontal interspersion refers to the variety and interspersion of plant "zones."
 Plant zones are obvious multi-species associations (in some cases zones may be plant monocultures; for instance pickleweed) that remain relatively constant in makeup throughout the AA and which are arrayed along gradients of elevation, moisture, or other environmental factors that seem to affect the plant community organization in a two-dimensional plan view.
-Examples may include "marsh channel edge" composed of cordgrass and pickleweed, or "levee" composed of gumplant and frankenia.
+Examples may include "marsh channel edge" composed of Spartina sp. (cordgrass) and Sarcocornia pacifica (pickleweed), or "levee" composed of Grindelia stricta (gumplant) and Frankenia salina (alkali heath).
 In all cases, the plant "zones" are defined by a relatively unvarying combination of physiognomy and species composition.
 Think of each plant zone as extending from the top of the tallest plants down through all of the vegetation to ground level.
 A zone may include groups of species of multiple heights, and this metric is not based on the layers established in the Plant Community Submetric A.

 Saltmarsh plant communities are seldom completely uniform over large expanses.
 The dynamics of salt marsh plant associations can be subtle and lead to variations in the abundances of common species within different areas of an AA.
 The differences in relative dominance among plant species across an AA may reflect ecological differences supporting an identification of different "plant zones."
-For example, a salt marsh plant zone that is dominated by Sarcocornia pacifica with some included Jaumea carnosa and Distichlis spicata may be ecologically differentiable from a similar zone dominated by Distichlis.
+For example, a salt marsh plant zone that is dominated by Sarcocornia pacifica (pickleweed) with some included Jaumea carnosa (fleshy jaumea) and Distichlis spicata (saltgrass) may be ecologically differentiable from a similar zone dominated by Distichlis spicata.
 The possible ecological significance of micro-scale variation in plant dominance should be considered carefully in scoring this metric.

 Interspersion is essentially a measure of the number of distinct zones and the amount of edge between them.
 It is important to base the assessment of this metric on a combination of aerial image interpretation and field reconnaissance.
-The user should focus on the major zones that are visible in plan view (birds eye view) at a height from which the whole AA fills the view.
 An "A" condition means BOTH more zones AND a greater degree of interspersion, and the departure from the "A" condition is proportional to BOTH the reduction in the numbers of zones AND their interspersion.

-Horizontal Interspersion Complexity Worksheet.
+Horizontal Interspersion Worksheet.

 Use the spaces below to make a quick sketch of the AA in plan view, outlining the major plant zones (this should take no longer than 10 minutes).
 Assign the zones names and record them on the right.
+Each zone should comprise as least 5% of the AA.
 Based on the sketch, choose a single profile from Figure 10 that best represents the AA overall.